Snapchat/KeyDB-docs/docs/config-file.md

 # dbid is a number between 0 and 'databases'-1
 databases 16

-# By default Redis shows an ASCII art logo only when started to log to the
+# By default KeyDB shows an ASCII art logo only when started to log to the
 # standard output and if the standard output is a TTY.
 Basically this means
 # that normally a logo is displayed only in interactive sessions.
 #